melinahdi/Fintech-User-Funnel-Analysis/README.md

 ### Insights & Recommendations
 ![image_alt](https://github.com/melinahdi/Fintech-User-Funnel-Analysis/blob/main/Funnel%20Month.png)

 If we look in scale of a year, the performance of users' activities in the fintech is quite good.
 I could say that because the trend from January 2025 to December 2025 is quite similar, which means it has a consistent tendency.
-We know there are many external and internal factors that might affect the funnel or the users' activities.
+Even we know there are many external and internal factors that might affect the funnel or the users' activities.
 The stability implies a resilient user base and reliable product performance.
 However, if we have initiative regarding growth, maybe could not be significant for month-over-month improvements.

 ![image_alt](https://github.com/melinahdi/Fintech-User-Funnel-Analysis/blob/main/Funnel%20Country.png)